hyperspy/start_jupyter_cm/README.md

 ![Jupyter context menu entries in windows](/images/jupyter_cm_gnome.png)

+When selecting multiple folders, one instance of Jupyter QtConsole/notebook will be open in each of the selected folders.
+Selecting a file starts Jupyter in the file directory.

 Note that in GNOME the processes run in the background.
 As of Jupyter Notebook 4.1 there is no way to shutdown the server from the notebook UI.
 To stop the server one has to manually kill the process.
 Alternatively,